MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     |---------------------------------|---------------------------------------|
     |**GTIN**|Identifies the item in connection with electronic document sending and receiving.
 For the PEPPOL format, the field is used as follows:<br /><br /> If the **StandardItemIdentification\/ID** element has the **SchemeID** attribute set to **GTIN**, then the element is mapped to the **GTIN** field on the item card.|

-### <a name="to-set-up-units-of-measure-for-electronic-document-sending-and-receiving"></a>To set up units of measure for electronic document sending and receiving
+### To set up units of measure for electronic document sending and receiving

 1. In the **Search** box, enter **Units of Measure**, and then choose the related link.
 2. For each unit of measure that you will use for items on electronic documents, fill the field as described in the following table.